MetPX/sarracenia/doc/design/plan.rst

 There is little to no code to implement this functionality, but a lot of configuration.
 Need to make it plug & play before offering it.

+Would be interesting to do a shared folder this way.  need to do some renaming (source) hmm... interesting though.